COVID-19 Vaccine Online Scheduling

 *This is not an inclusive list. if you have questions regarding your eligibility to receive the vaccine we ask that you contact your primary care doctor to discuss your eligibility.

-- If you fit the above criteria and received the Moderna or Pfizer vaccine for your 1st and 2nd doses you may be eligible for a 3rd booster dose.
-This updated guidance does not include those who received the Johnson and Johnson vaccine.
+- If you fit the above criteria and received the Moderna or Pfizer vaccine for your 1st and 2nd doses you may be eligible for a 3rd additional dose.
+If you fit the criteria above and received the Johnson and Johnson vaccine you may be eligible for a 2nd additional dose.

-- If you are not sure if you fit the above criteria we encourage you to contact your healthcare professional to discuss your health and if a 3rd booster dose is right for you.
+- If you are not sure if you fit the above criteria we encourage you to contact your healthcare professional to discuss your health and if an additional dose is right for you.

 When You've Been Fully Vaccinated